 - The Phantom of the Opera by Gaston Leroux

 I’m all about dark academia, especially during Autumn!

 For modern-day witchcraft reads, I recommend checking out my guide to modern witchcraft for ideas.

 Feel free to add me on Goodreads, I’d love to hear your book recommendations.

 Finally, I couldn’t write about autumn without mentioning pumpkins.

 Check out a pumpkin patch if you can, they look beautiful.
 Make a pumpkin pie!
 Or simply carve a pumpkin for Halloween.

-That concludes my list of 5 things to do this Autumn.
-Make sure to let me know your favourite things to do!
+That concludes my list of 5 things to do in Autumn.
+I hope you enjoy the spooky season!